Limits on the axion-photon coupling from Chandrayaan-2 observations

+The top panel of Fig.~\ref{fig:osc_prob} shows the axion--photon conversion probability $ P_{a\gamma} $ as a function of height above the solar surface $h$ for various axion masses.
+The probability saturates at large distances and increases for lighter axions, becoming mass-independent for $ m_a \lesssim 10^{-7}\,\mathrm{eV} $, where the curves converge.

-The bottom panel of Fig.~\ref{fig:osc_prob} shows the variation of the axion--photon conversion probability, \( P_{a\gamma} \), evaluated far from the Sun, as a function of the axion mass \( m_a \) and axion energy \( E_a \), for a fixed coupling \( g_{a\gamma\gamma} = 10^{-10}\,\mathrm{GeV^{-1}} \).
-It is evident that the conversion probability remains nearly independent of the axion energy within the range of energies considered.
-Consequently from Eq.~\eqref{eq:xray_flux}, the resulting x-ray signal produced in the solar atmosphere through axion conversion is expected to exhibit the same spectral shape as the solar axion flux shown in Fig.~\ref{fig:axion_flux}, differing only by an overall normalization factor determined by the conversion probability.
+The bottom panel of Fig.~\ref{fig:osc_prob} shows $ P_{a\gamma} $ far from the Sun as a function of $ m_a $ and $ E_a $.
+The probability is almost independent of axion energy within the relevant range.
+Hence, from Eq.~\eqref{eq:xray_flux}, the resulting x-ray spectrum from axion conversion mirrors the solar axion spectrum in Fig.~\ref{fig:axion_flux}, differing only by an overall normalization set by the conversion probability.